smmac72/zeroRender/README.md

-Automatically links **filename_diffuse.tga** as the diffuse texture.
-If not present, doesn't work, as no shading is possible.
-Probably will fix it someday.
+Automatically links **filename_diffuse.tga** as the diffuse texture, so make sure to have it on you.
+Doesn't allow unlighted render, probably will make it later.

 **Options:**